Charles L. Peterson: Career

 After service in WWII in the U.S. Pacific Fleet, Charles graduated from Chicago's American Academy of Art, and earned a BA at the Marietta College of Ohio, and an MFA from Ohio University with a post masters study at the University of Wisconsin.
 He enjoyed a 20 year long career as a Professor and eventually became the Head of the Art Department at Marietta College, Ohio.
-Influenced by a life long interest in nature, and particularly the sea, he devoted his classically trained skills to genre painting, and painting the lives of ordinary people doing ordinary things, commonly in historic settings.
+Influenced by a lifelong interest in nature, and particularly the sea, he devoted his classically trained skills to genre painting, and painting the lives of ordinary people doing ordinary things, commonly in historic settings.

 In 1973 Peterson moved his family to Ephraim, Wisconsin.
 As a full time painter, he soon established a national (and eventually international) reputation, initially through Illustrations for Wooden Boat, Cruising World, Sail and other nautical magazines.
 He also became known through international competition, being listed among the "Modern Marine Masters" by The Maritime Gallery at Mystic Seaport Museum where he had won several prizes, the most recent being the Museum Purchase Award in 2006.

 He also enjoyed a parallel career in the signed, limited edition print field, producing over 130 pieces since 1979.
 From 1992 onward, associated with the White Door Publishing Company, he was listed by the U.S. Art Magazine as being among The Top Ten Most Popular in the nation's print industry.
 White Door Publishing also published two books of his work: "Of Time and Place" which won the Printing Industries of America, Inc. "Best of Category for 1997" award, and "Reflections" in 1999.